Mark Wainberg

 Mark Arnold Wainberg, OC OQ FRSC (21 April 1945 – 11 April 2017) was a Canadian HIV/AIDS researcher and HIV/AIDS activist.
-He was the Director of the McGill University AIDS Centre at the Montreal Jewish General Hospital and Professor of Medicine and of Microbiology at McGill University.
+He was the director of the McGill University AIDS Centre at the Montreal Jewish General Hospital and Professor of Medicine and of Microbiology at McGill University.
 His laboratory primarily studies HIV reverse transcriptase, the molecular basis for drug resistance, and gene therapy.
 He received a B.Sc. from McGill University in 1966, a Ph.D. from Columbia University in 1972, and did his post-doctoral research at Hadassah Medical School of the Hebrew University.

 Accomplishments and honors

 Wainberg and his collaborators were the first to identify the antiviral capabilities of 3TC in 1989 and test the drug in patients.
 3TC is also called lamivudine.

 From 1998 to 2000, Wainberg was President of the International AIDS Society.
 He was Co-Chair of the XVI International AIDS Conference and a past president of the Canadian Association for HIV Research.
 Wainberg founded the Journal of the International AIDS Society in 2004, which he was still supporting as one of its three Editors-in-Chief.
 He was also an editor on publications including the Journal of Human Virology, Retrovirology, Journal of Leukocyte Biology, International Antiviral News, AIDS Patient Care and STDs, Brazilian Journal of Infectious Diseases and AIDS Research and Human Retroviruses.

 In 2001, he was made an Officer of the Order of Canada, Canada's highest civilian honour, for his "major contributions to the study and treatment of" HIV/AIDS.
 In 2005, he was made an Officer of the National Order of Quebec, an order of merit bestowed by the government of the Province of Quebec.
 In 2000, he was made a Fellow of the Royal Society of Canada.
 In 2008, Wainberg was named a Chevalier de Légion d'honneur, the highest honor given by the country of France.
 In 2014, he was awarded the John G. Fitzgerald - CACMID Outstanding Microbiologist Award, which recognized him as "an individual who is outstanding in all aspects [and]... place him in a similar category to that of the individual the award is named after, Dr. John G. FitzGerald."
 In 2016, he was inducted into the Canadian Medical Hall of Fame for his contributions to HIV/AIDS research.

-Wainberg was also a Past President of Congregation Tifereth Beth David Jerusalem.
+Wainberg was also a past president of Congregation Tifereth Beth David Jerusalem.

+On September 30, 2024 McGill University and the Montreal Jewish General Hospital established the Mark Wainberg Centre for Viral Diseases at McGill University in memory of the pioneering medical researcher.